sevperez/ttt-clojure/README.md

 ## Impossible TTT
 ### Clojure Implementation

-A functional programming style implementation of Impossible TTT on the command line, in Clojure.
+An implementation of Impossible TTT on the command line, in Clojure.

 #### Setup

 * If you don't have Clojure / Leiningen installed, you can download / install from here: https://leiningen.org/
+* MongoDB is required for game history persistence.
+If you do not have MongoDB installed locally, you can download / install from here: https://docs.mongodb.com/manual/installation/
 * Clone the Impossible TTT repository
 * Change directories into the `ttt-clojure` directory